-How to stream the Super Bowl on CBS All Access
+How to watch the Super Bowl on CBS All Access

 A big question we get at Super Bowl time is if CBS All Access is free with a cable subscription.
 Here's the deal about that:

-The short answer is, yes, Super Bowl LV will stream on CBS All Access.
+The short answer is, yes, you can watch Super Bowl LV on CBS All Access.

 If you already had a subscription to a cable service or a streaming service that has your local CBS channel (or — cough — if you have access to the logins for either one of those things) just log in with those credentials and you'll be greeted with the live CBS feed.

 What you won't get, however, is all the other great stuff that comes with a full CBS All Access subscription.
 That's shows like The Good Fight, The Stand, The Twilight Zone, and anything and everything Star Trek, including Star Trek: Discovery (which just finished its third season), Star Trek: Picard, and the upcoming Star Trek: Strange New Worlds.

 Or you can go with a full CBS All Access account and get the full smash.